 WWF-Canada Gift Guide: Six endangered species for adoption

 These six endangered species may be rare, but you can bring them home for the holidays with a symbolic adoption.
-By adopting a species at risk, you are contributing to WWF-Canada’s efforts to protect our planet’s wildlife and the habitats they call home.
+By adopting one as a gift, you are contributing to World Wildlife Fund’s efforts to protect our planet’s animals and the habitats they call home.

 Gibbons are among the world’s best acrobats.
 They have the longest arms (relative to body size) of all primates and move through branches using only their forelimbs.
 They are also one of the most endangered ape species, threatened by loss of habitat, illegal wildlife trade and poaching.
 Adopting a gibbon means supporting initiatives to protect its habitat, eliminate poaching and other vital conservation projects.

-Your gift supports WWF-Canada’s conservation efforts in Canada and abroad to protect species and their habitats.
+Your gift supports WWF-Canada’s conservation efforts in Canada and abroad to protect wildlife and their habitats.
 Each adoption kit includes an adorable cuddly toy, personalized adoption certificate, a stunning educational species poster, a reusable tote bag and a charitable tax receipt.
+Many of our adoptions are also available as a beautiful wildlife card.